 What to Expect at Keflavik Airport (KEF)

-When you land in Iceland, you will arrive at Keflavik International Airport.
-This airport is about 45 minutes away from the capital city, Reykjavik.
-The terminal is modern and easy to navigate, though it can get very crowded during the morning rush when many flights from the U.S. arrive at the same time.
+When you land in Iceland, you’ll arrive at Keflavik International Airport.
+According to Isavia, the airport sits about 50 kilometers southwest of Reykjavik, with a typical drive time of 45 to 50 minutes.
+The terminal is modern and easy to navigate, though it gets very crowded during the morning rush when multiple U.S. flights arrive at the same time.

-Once you clear customs, you have several ways to get to the city.
-The Flybus is a popular choice that timed its departures with arriving flights.
-You can also rent a car directly at the airport, which is highly recommended if you plan on exploring the countryside.
-Keep in mind that food and coffee at the airport can be expensive, so many travelers grab a quick snack after they land before heading out.
+You have several options for reaching Reykjavik from the airport.
+The Flybus is a popular choice that times its departures with arriving flights.
+Renting a car at the airport is highly recommended if you plan to explore the countryside on your own schedule.
+Food and coffee at the airport carry steep prices, so many travelers grab a quick snack after clearing customs rather than sitting down for a full meal.

-If you are traveling from cities like San Francisco or Los Angeles, or if you want to visit in the winter, you can still use United to get there:
+Travelers from cities like San Francisco or Los Angeles, or those who want to visit in winter, can still use United to get there:

-- Domestic Connections: Take a flight from your home airport to Newark or Chicago.
-From there, you can catch the direct United flight to Iceland.
+- Domestic connections: Fly from your home airport to Newark or Chicago, then connect to the direct United flight to Iceland.

-- Star Alliance Partners: You can book partner flights on the United website.
-For example, you could fly United to Frankfurt and then take a Lufthansa flight to Iceland.
-Air Canada also offers great routes through Toronto or Montreal.
+- Star Alliance partners: Book through the United website using partner carriers.
+You could fly United to Frankfurt and connect to Iceland on Lufthansa.
+Air Canada also offers solid routing options through Toronto or Montreal.

-Getting a good seat to Iceland takes some planning.
-Here are a few tips for your 2026 trip:
+Getting a good seat to Iceland takes planning.
+A few strategies make a real difference:

-- Book Early: Prices for summer flights often go up 3 to 4 months before departure.
-Try to book during the winter for the following summer.
+- Book early: Prices for summer flights often rise three to four months before departure.
+Booking during winter for the following summer gives you the best rates and most seat options.

-- Check MileagePlus: It can be hard to find “Saver” awards on the Newark to Iceland route.
-Check early or look for partner flights if the direct United seats are full.
+- Check MileagePlus: Saver award availability on the Newark-to-Iceland route is limited.
+Search early or look at partner flights if direct United award seats are gone.

-- Check the Plane Type: United often uses narrow-body planes like the Boeing 757 or 737 MAX on these routes.
-If you are booking United Polaris business class, check the seat map to see the layout, as it can vary between different planes.
+- Confirm the aircraft type: United often uses narrow-body planes like the Boeing 757 or 737 MAX on these routes.
+If you’re booking United Polaris business class, check the seat map before purchasing, since the layout varies by aircraft.

 Essential Gear for Your Iceland Trip

-- Sleep Comfort: If you use sleep therapy, a travel CPAP machine helps you stay rested while you deal with different time zones.
+- Sleep comfort: If you use sleep therapy, a travel CPAP machine helps you stay rested while adjusting to new time zones.

-- Safety and Security: A scarf with a hidden pocket is a smart way to keep your passport and cash safe in busy areas of Reykjavik.
+- Safety and security: A scarf with a hidden pocket keeps your passport and cash secure in busy areas of Reykjavik.

-- Outdoor Utility: For those planning to camp or rent a van, a solar-powered camping lantern provides a reliable light source for long nights outdoors.
+- Outdoor utility: For those planning to camp or rent a campervan, a solar-powered camping lantern gives you reliable light during long outdoor nights.

 Products Worth Considering